-

 Proxmox is an open-source virtualization management platform that combines the power of virtualization and containerization.
 It provides a comprehensive set of tools and features for effectively managing virtual machines (VMs) and containers.
 With its user-friendly web-based interface, Proxmox simplifies the administration of virtual environments, allowing users to create, configure, and monitor VMs and containers with ease.
 Built on trusted open-source technologies like KVM and LXC, Proxmox offers high performance, scalability, and security.

-You can migrate VMware to Proxmox by exporting and importing the virtual disk.
+You can migrate VMware to Proxmox by importing virtual disks or using conversion tools.

 2. Hyper-V